-- For marine mammal take that is unintentional and incidental to marine scientific research (or any other non-commercial fishing activity2), the applicable provisions are 16 U.S.C. §1371(a)(5)(A) and (D).
-A major limitation of these provisions is they are available only to U.S. citizens (and non-U.S. citizens conducting the activities in conjunction with and under the direction of U.S. citizens who have obtained an incidental take authorization under one of these provisions).
-The MMPA does not provide any mechanism for a foreign citizen to independently and directly apply for or obtain take coverage under 16 U.S.C. §1371(a)(5)(A) and (D).
-In the absence of a U.S. citizen partner, a non-U.S. citizen seeking coverage for incidental take would need to apply for a waiver under 16 U.S.C. §1373, which requires "formal rule making" procedures. - For marine scientific research that involves intentional "direct" take of any marine mammal, a non-U.S. citizen could apply for a permit under 16 U.S.C. §1374.3
+• For marine mammal take that is unintentional and incidental to marine scientific research (or any other non-commercial fishing activity4), the applicable provisions are 16 U.S.C. §1371(a)(5)(A) and (D).5 These provisions are available only to U.S. citizens (and non-U.S. citizens conducting the activities in conjunction with and under the direction of U.S. citizens who have obtained an incidental take authorization from NOAA under one of these provisions).
+The MMPA does not provide any mechanism for a foreign citizen to independently obtain take coverage under 16 U.S.C. §1371(a)(5)(A) and (D).

 1 "Harassment" means any act of pursuit, torment, or annoyance which has the potential to injure a marine mammal or to disturb a marine mammal by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering.
 16 U.S.C. §1362(18).
 Note that if the marine mammal species or stock is listed under the Endangered Species Act, then that law's requirements also apply.
+See Marine Scientific Research and the Endangered Species Act.